From a side project to a crafting companion

 Updates slowed to a trickle - an occasional burst here and there, but nothing like the early years.
 Maintaining two separate native codebases as a solo developer proved unsustainable.
 The app still worked, but it wasn't getting the attention it deserved.
 Behind the scenes, work began on a complete rewrite.

-A complete rewrite for iOS, Android, and the web — built from the ground up with a modern design, 31 color themes, and powerful new features like Stash Matchmaker, Personal Feed, AI-powered tools, and project insights.
+A complete rewrite for iOS, Android, and the web - built from the ground up with a modern design, 30 color themes, and powerful new features like Stash Matchmaker, Personal Feed, assisted tools, and project insights.
 Also available on Apple TV and Google TV.